Thursday, November 23, 2023

 7. Incident reporting

-Human factors applied to incident reporting ensures maintenance issues are reported and then acted upon to prevent recurrence.
+Human factors principles applied to incident reporting ensures maintenance issues are reported and then acted upon to prevent recurrence.
 Key aspects to consider include, but are not limited to:

 • staff are encouraged to report incidents.